 Congenital anomalies of the urethra in boys usually involve anatomic abnormalities of the penis and vice versa.
 In girls, urethral anomalies may exist without other external genital abnormalities.
 Surgical repair is needed when function is impaired or cosmetic correction is desired.

 The urethra opens on the dorsum of the glans or penile shaft, or at the penopubic junction.
 In girls, the urethra opens between the clitoris and labia or in the abdomen.
 Epispadias can be partial (in 15%) or complete; the most severe form occurs with bladder exstrophy.
-Symptoms and signs of epispadias are incontinence, reflux, and UTIs.
+Symptoms and signs of epispadias are incontinence, urinary reflux, and urinary tract infections (UTIs).

 Treatment of epispadias is surgical.
 In partial epispadias, prognosis for continence with treatment is good.
 In complete epispadias, surgical reconstruction of the penis alone may lead to persistent incontinence; bladder outlet reconstruction is required to achieve complete urinary control.